July 25, 2014

 This is mainly a matter of preference and your willingness to devote time to regular grooming.
-Long-haired cats require frequent grooming sessions to prevent matting Not all cats enjoy being brushed, though, and you could wind up having to take your long-hair to a groomer to be shaved down.
+Long-haired cats require frequent grooming sessions to prevent matting.
+Not all cats enjoy being brushed, though, and you could wind up having to take your long-hair to a groomer to be shaved down.

 There are far fewer cat breeds than dog breeds.
-Most dog breeds evolved from the type of work they were meant to do., Cat breeds were developed mostly for companionship.
-So there are fewer personality differences between cat breeds.
+Most dog breeds evolved from the type of work they were meant to do.
+Cat breeds were developed mostly for companionship, so there are fewer personality differences between cat breeds.

 In general, mixed breed cats tend to be healthier, since their gene pools are much more diverse.
 Read more on purebred pets vs. mixed breeds »

 Many cats with special needs make wonderful companions.
-They might be older, deaf, blind, or have an illness that requires regular medication.
-Their condition doesn't affect the amount of love and pleasure they have to give; it just means extra commitment on your part to meet their needs for the rest of their lives.
+They might be older, deaf, blind or have an illness that requires regular medication.
+Their condition doesn't affect the amount of love and pleasure they have to give; it just means some extra commitment on your part to meet their needs for the rest of their lives.

 Room for one more?